VianneyMI/monggregate/docs/tutorial/pipeline.md

 So far, we have built our pipeline object.
 But what do we do with it?

-monggregate offers a **bilateral** integration with your tool of choice to execute the pipeline.
+`monggregate` offers a **bilateral** integration with the tool of your choice to execute the pipeline.

-Bilateral because you can either integrate your pipeline to your tool or your tool to your pipeline.
+Bilateral because you can either integrate your pipeline to your tool or your tool to into the pipeline.
-In the following examples, I'll use `pymongo` as at the end of the day `motor`, `beanie` and `mongoengine` all use pymongo under the hood.
+In the following examples, I'll use `pymongo` as at the end of the day `motor`, `beanie` and `mongoengine` all use `pymongo` under the hood.

 ### **Passing your pipeline to your tool**